Concentrated real-pole uniform-in-time approximation of the matrix exponential: Introduction

 \section{Introduction}

-The numerical approximation of the action of parametric matrix exponential function on a vector, $\exp(-tA)\bm{b}$, with a symmetric positive semidefinite matrix $A \in \mathbb{R}^{N\times N}$, a vector $\bm{b} \in \mathbb{R}^N$, for all $t \in T$ in a positive time interval $T$, is an important problem in science and engineering.
+The numerical approximation of the action of a parametric matrix exponential function on a vector, $\exp(-tA)\bm{b}$, with a symmetric positive semidefinite matrix $A \in \mathbb{R}^{N\times N}$, a vector $\bm{b} \in \mathbb{R}^N$, for all $t \in T$ in a positive time interval $T$, is an important problem in science and engineering.
 For example, the exact solution of the fundamental dynamical system $\bm{f}'(t)+A\bm{f}(t) = \bm{0}$ can be written as $\bm{f}(t) = \exp(-tA)\bm{b}$, where $\bm{b} = \bm{f}(0)$ is the initial vector.
 Such systems arise when solving evolution problems in geophysics~\cite{{borner2015three}, {qiu2019block}, {borner2025fast}}, chemical reactions~\cite{{munsky2006finite},{jahnke2007solving}}, epidemiology~\cite{allen2008introduction}, network analysis~\cite{{estrada2012physics},{benzi2013ranking}}, and exponential integration~\cite{hochbruck2010exponential,guttel2010rational,guttel2013rational}.
+For a comprehensive introduction to matrix functions we refer to~\cite{higham2008functions}.

-The explicit evaluation of a matrix function $\exp(A)$ is usually only possible for small to medium sized matrices.
+The explicit evaluation of a matrix function $\exp(A)$ is usually only possible for small to medium-sized matrices.
 For example, MATLAB's $\texttt{expm}$ function implements a scaling and squaring approach to compute $\exp(A)$, which first computes a Pad\'{e} approximation of $\exp(A/2^s)$ and then performs $s$ matrix multiplications with $s$ being carefully chosen~\cite{{higham2005scaling},{al2010new}}.
 This method is very reliable but the cost of dense matrix operations is $O(sN^3)$ flops, which becomes prohibitively expensive for large~$N$.
 Even more problematic is the fact that the algorithm has to be rerun from scratch for each $\exp(-tA)$ when the evaluation time point~$t$ changes, unless in special cases of, e.g., constant time steps.
 Therefore, alternative approaches that avoid forming the matrix exponential $\exp(-tA)$ entirely and do not strongly depend on $t$ are desirable.

 A very effective approach is to construct a family of \textit{shared-pole} rational approximants